Frequently Asked Questions.

 Should you have any glass related questions, please call and we will be happy to assist you.

 All insulated units will eventually fail.
 Insulated glass is made using two pieces of glass bonded together with a spacer creating an air space in the center that produces the insulation.
 Even when properly installed, heat, cold, expansion, contraction, uv-rays and moisture eventually cause seal failure.

 Unfortunately, you have to replace the whole unit (glass portion).
-Due to the way insulated windows are produced, both pieces have to be replaced.
+Due to the way insulated (double-glazed) windows are produced, both pieces have to be replaced.
 Sealing a unit has to be done at the factory and cannot be done on site.

 If you are building a new home, be sure to keep a list of suppliers where your builder received his products from.
 If you don’t know where your shower door was purchased from, then may the luck of the Irish be on your side.
 Taking a picture of the part you need and calling/visiting local glass shops would be your best bet.
 I can look at a part right away and tell if it came from our shop or not.
 Sometimes, parts can be interchangeable, but not always.
 Spending the small amount of money to give it a try can sometimes be better than buying a whole new door.

 Annealed glass or float glass is the basic form of all glass.
 When broken, annealed glass will shatter or break into large fragments.
 The thicker the glass, the more dangerous the fragments.
 Safety glass or tempered glass is glass that has been processed by a heating it to make the glass stronger.
 When broken, tempered glass will shatter into small fragments, making it less likely to cause severe injury.
 Another safety glass is called laminated glass.
 Laminated glass is when two pieces of float glass are bonded together to keep the glass from breaking apart.
 Laminated glass is typically used in auto glass.
-All shower doors, by most building codes, must be tempered and must display the tempered stamp or “bug” somewhere on the glass itself.
+All shower doors, by all NZ building codes, must be tempered and must display the tempered stamp or “bug” somewhere on the glass itself.
 The “bug” will also display the name of the company who tempered the glass.
-This may be different from the manufacturer of the shower door but is still a reference when determining where the door came from.
+This may be different from the manufacturer of the shower door, but is still a reference when determining where the door came from.